bmocanu/comic-hero/README.md

 feed for a daily dose of online comics.

 # Download
-The latest version is 1.5, released Feb 7th, 2019.
+The latest version is 1.5, released on Feb 7th, 2019.
-Download the Windows and Linux binaries on the Release page.
+Download the Windows and Linux binaries on the [Release](https://github.com/bmocanu/comic-hero/releases) page.

 # Run it
 comic-hero needs to be run by you, on your premise, on your server.
 There is no online As A Service